pakota159/pakota159.github.io/_posts/2019-08-08-using-spotify-api-to-retrieve-data.md

 - Using API `/v1/browse/categories/{category_id}/playlists` to retrieve playlists from a specific **category**

-I want to use the third method, because playlists I want should be distinguished by *category* instead of user, or query keywords.
+I want to use the third method, because the playlists I'm interested in should be distinguished by *category* instead of user, or query keywords.

 There are many categories in spotify, and each category contains many playlists, each playlist has many tracks too.
-But I don't want to get all playlists from each category, just some most popular ones so I don't have to call too many apis.
+But I don't want to get all playlists from each category, so I don't have to call too many apis.

 The expected output is something like this:
-*For each category, I only need 5 most popular playlists*
+*For each category, I retrieve 5 playlists*
 *For each playlist, I want all tracks with its name, singer, and other data*
 ```json
 [